learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 1. The kubelet delegates attaching the container to the Container Network Interface (CNI).
 1. The kubelet delegates mounting volumes in the container to the Container Storage Interface (CSI).
 1. The Container Network Interface assigns an IP address.
-1. The kubelet reports the IP address to the control plane after a successful Readiness probe.
+1. The kubelet reports the IP address to the control plane.
 1. The IP address is stored in etcd.

 And if your Pod belongs to a Service:

+1. The kubelet waits for a successful Readiness probe.
 1. All relevant Endpoints (objects) are notified of the change.
 1. The Endpoints add a new endpoint (IP address + port pair) to their list.
 1. Kube-proxy is notified of the Endpoint change.
 Kube-proxy updates the iptables rules on every node.